ministryofjustice/moj-frontend/docs/prototyping/setting-up-figma-prototypes.md

   key: Setting up Figma prototypes
   parent: Prototyping
   order: 10
-  excerpt: 'Setting up Figma prototypes.'
+  excerpt: "Setting up Figma prototypes."
 ---

 Figma Kits help people to create designs that are consistent with one another.
 They are maintained by the MoJ Design System team.